OfficialRDB/qb-healing/README.md

 ```

 ## Issues & Suggestions
-Please use the GitHub issues system to report issues or make suggestions.
+Please use the GitHub issue system to report issues or to make suggestions.
-When making suggestion, please keep `[Suggestion]` in the title to make it clear that it is a suggestion.
+When you are making a suggestion, please keep `[Suggestion]` in the title to make it clear that it is a suggestion.
 You can also join the **[QBCore Discord](https://discord.gg/qbcore)**!